[?] Subscribe To This Site

 And maybe you're not to blame.
 But if you want things to change, you're the one who'll have to take responsibility for making that change happen.

 Blame is an easy out.
 Blaming others and even yourself is counter-productive, though.
 Blame doesn't get things changed.
 Taking responsibility to get things changed is what gets things changed.
+If your life is miserable and all you've been doing is blaming, you need to make a plan to change things.

 If I can, so can you